Port Blair, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be sure to find the necessary kind.
-The vast majority of adapters on sale are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C, D and M. Check that you get the right type.
+The vast majority of adapters available online are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most areas.

 Make your flight more comfortable with an airplane phone mount